-La Leona Ranger Station is open year round but no longer offers camping.
+La Leona Ranger Station is open year round and offers camping grounds, toilet and shower facilities, as well as a covered area for cooking.
 There are no dormitory lodging options and no publicly supplied meals.
 Potable water is available free of charge to refill water bottles.

 The small contingent of park officials stationed at La Leona provide administrative support to park visitors and law enforcement.
 Full time staff normally range from 3-5 park rangers and support staff.

 There are no real trails around the La Leona ranger station per se, though it is certainly possible to hike the Leona Creek watershed upland and into the forest in order to get away from the beach environment to explore forest habitat.
 Also, there is private trail network on the grounds of La Leona Lodge across the creek that is available for exploration for those staying there or if you have lunch or ask nicely.